eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-op>
 ```

-The `<memory-copied>` element indicates that 6 MB (6,027,440) of reachable objects were moved by the *scavenge* operation from the allocate space to the survivor space in the nursery area, and 562KB(562,848) were moved to the tenure area.
+The `<memory-copied>` element indicates that 5.75MB (6,027,440B) of reachable objects were moved by the *scavenge* operation from the allocate space to the survivor space in the nursery area, and 0.54MB(562,848B) were moved to the tenure area.

 The `<scavenger-info>` element shows that the *tenure age* is set to `7`.
 Any object in the *allocate* space with age below or equal to a tenure age of `7` is copied to the survivor space during this `scavenge`operation.
 Any object that has been copied between the *allocate* and *survivor* areas more than `7` times is moved to the tenure area.